 - Or how can you make them an asset?

-- Where to find Clojure jobs.
+- Where to find jobs for the major functional languages.
 (Even remote jobs!)

-- How much you really need to know to be hirable in Clojure.
+- How much you really need to know to be hirable in a language.

 - How to turn your current OOP knowledge into an advantage.